 7 Aug 1975

-Cesar Milstein and Georges Kohler published their paper outlining a technique for producing limitless monoclonal antibodies
+Cesar Milstein and Georges Kohler published their technique for monoclonal antibodies

 First transgenic mice created with with genes coding for both the heavy and light chain domains in an antibody.